CHTC/chtc-website-source/conda-installation.md

 {: .term}

-Some Conda packages are only available via specific Conda channels which serve as repositories hosting and managing packages.
-If Conda is unable to located the requested packages using the example above, you may need to have Conda search other channels.
+Some Conda packages are only available via specific Conda channels which serve as repositories for hosting and managing packages.
+If Conda is unable to locate the requested packages using the example above, you may need to have Conda search other channels.
 More detail are available at
 <https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/channels.html>.